ResilientEcosystem/blog/_posts/2022-9-28-GettingStartedNexres.md

 3. Run a client server to receive the client requests:
   > nohup bazel-bin/kv_server/kv_server example/kv_config.config cert/node5.key.pri cert/cert_5.cert > client.log &

-In Nexres, each server should be assigned a certificate by its own private key.
+In NexRes, each server should be assigned a certificate by its own private key.
 This certificate includes some node information, such as its node ip/port, its node type: server or client.
 If you are using a wrong certificate or running in a wrong node, the server could not be started.

 ### Run more nodes
 Before running more nodes, you need to generate some new certificates first because we only provide 5 certificates with 4 server types and 1 client type.
 We have already provided tools to help you generate these certificates.